-^{2.} Revenues, Net of Purchased Power, Adjusted Net Income and Basic Adjusted EPS are non-GAAP financial measures.
+Revenues, Net of Purchased Power is a non-GAAP financial measure.
 Non-GAAP financial measures do not have a standardized meaning under US GAAP, which is used to prepare the Company's financial statements and accordingly, these measures might not be comparable to similar financial measures presented by other entities.
-Additional disclosure for these non-GAAP financial measures are incorporated by reference herein and can be found under the section titled "Non-GAAP Measures" in the Annual MD&A and the Interim MD&A of Hydro One Limited available on SEDAR under the company's profile at www.sedar.com.
+Additional disclosure for these non-GAAP financial measures are incorporated by reference herein and can be found under the section titled "Non-GAAP Financial Measures" in the Annual MD&A and the Interim MD&A available on SEDAR under the Company's profile at www.sedar.com.